ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-of-liferay-screens-for-android.markdown

   user name and password.
 The screenlet can read the attribute values, invoke
   interactor operations, and change the values based on operation results.

-- *Screenlet*: a class that represents the screenlet component the developer interacts with.
+- *Screenlet*: a class that represents the screenlet component with which the developer interacts.
 It's comprised of the following things:

     - Attribute fields for configuring the screenlet's behavior.
 They are read in the screenlet's `createScreenletView` method and their default values